oracle/docker-images/OracleWebLogic/samples/12213-domain/README.md

         LICENSE UPL 1.0

-        Copyright (c) 2014,2019 Oracle and/or its affiliates.
-All rights reserved.
+        Copyright (c) 2014, 2020, Oracle and/or its affiliates.

 #### Providing the Administration Server user name and password and Database username and password
 The administration server user name and password must be supplied in a `domain_security.properties` file.
 This file should be located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server.